onecompiler/tutorials/javascript/fundamentals/conditional-statements.md

+Below are the conditional statements present in Javascript.

-## 1. IF
+## 1. If

-IF is used to execute a block of code based on a condition.
+If is used to execute a block of code based on a condition.

 ### Syntax